Your Margin is Human

 I understood this intellectually long before I understood it fully.

-There was a period in my own leadership when I was, by every visible measure, performing well, and by every internal one running close to empty.
+There was a period in my own leadership when I was, by every visible measure, ‘smashing it’": spinning plates, working all hours, performing strongly.
+But by every internal one running on empty.

 That experience, and what I learned through it, is what eventually sharpened the diagnostic instinct I'd been developing for years into something I could name, structure, and offer deliberately.